MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Stop-InformationBarrierPoliciesApplication.md

 InformationBarrierPoliciesApplication -Identity 46237888-12ca-42e3-a541-3fcb7b5231d1
 ```

-This example stops information barrier policies from being applied per the policy application with the specified Identity value.
+This example stops the application of information barrier policies per the policy application with the specified Identity value.

 ## PARAMETERS